 On top of the stress is the need to be right.
 To win and give unwanted parenting advice to your ex.
-Instead of parenting your kids, you’re using your parenting skills as another area to compete and fight with your ex.
+Parenting skills become another area to compete and fight with your ex.
 By fighting over your parenting chops, you’re continuing the fight.
 When you continue the fight, you lose out on precious time with your kids.
-The need to prove you’re the better parent corrupts your ability to be present and focused on the children in front of you.
+The need to prove you’re the better parent corrupts your ability to be present and focused on your children.
 The brain will not be able to recall the time you spent with them because of the stress.

 I lost lots of memories with my children because of this.
-I was more wrapped up in trying to prove I was a great mom (to some fictional, imaginative person in my mind) then enjoying hearing about my kids’ day.
+I was more wrapped up in trying to prove I was a great mom then enjoying hearing about my kids’ day.
 This was a hard lesson to learn, but upon learning it, my stress levels dropped and my confidence went up.
 There is nothing to prove!
-As a parent, you do not need the approval of your ex (or anyone else for that matter) including your attorney or other parents at your children’s school.
+As a parent, you do not need the approval of your ex.
+(Or anyone else for that matter.)
+Including your attorney or other parents at your children’s school.
 By seeking it out and competing with your ex, you’re setting yourself up for unwanted parenting advice.

-Creating a new life with your children will be very different from the life they had with you and their other parent.
+Creating a new life with your children will be very different from the life they had with their other parent.

 This is really tough for newly separated parents to wrap their head around.
-There really is a big change – everything from the possibility of less money to fewer extracurricular activities.
-There most likely will be a new school, a new home, maybe even new siblings.
+There is a big change.
+Everything from the possibility of less money to fewer extracurricular activities.
+There most likely will be a new school, a new home, even new siblings.
 The new routines will take some time to get used to.
-Everything is changing for all of you.
+Everything is changing for all.

 Don’t set yourself up for disappointments and unwanted parenting advice.

 No, your life isn’t going to be as it was – whatever, “as it was” was, for you and your kids.
 How can it be?
 You’re not with that partner anymore.
-And usually, the change is hard because of the struggle to gain confidence that you can create a new dynamic with your children on your own.
-And believing that it’ll be good.
+Usually, the change is complicated because of the struggle to gain confidence.
+You wonder if you can create a new dynamic with your children on your own.
+And believe that it’ll be good.

-That first holiday I hosted on my own without my assistant (or my children’s father) to help prepare the 5-course meal brought me to tears on my kitchen floor.
-I hadn’t asked for this enormous shift in my life and preparing this meal was incredibly stressful for me.
+That first 5-course holiday meal I hosted on my own brought me to tears on my kitchen floor.
+I hadn’t asked for this enormous shift in my life and preparing this meal was stressful for me.
 I was trying to keep up with the old traditions on my own.

 When my kids came home and my company arrived, I had to put on my cheery face and entertain by myself.
-(Actually, the woman I called while sitting on the floor gave me some really tough love: she said, “Get up, pull up your big girl pants. you can do this.
+(Actually, the woman I called while sitting on the floor gave me some the tough love I needed.
+She said, “Get up, pull up your big girl pants. you can do this.
 Now do it!)
 It wasn’t fun but she was right.
-The sympathy I thought I wanted wasn’t what I really needed.
+The sympathy I thought I wanted wasn’t what I needed after all.